Junior Sanctuary Rangers

 Australia is known for its unique native mammals, such as the Koala or Kangaroo.
 But did you know there are two different types of mammals?

 Learn about the difference between monotreme and placental mammals while coming face-to-face with some of Australia’s most iconic mammals such as Koalas, Kangaroos, Dingoes or Bilbies.
 Hear fascinating facts about nocturnal mammals and meet some of the lesser known species such as Ghost Bats.
-This experience will get your little wild adventurer in the know about native animals!
+This experience will get your Junior Ranger in the know about native animals!

 Thinking of Threatened Animals